diyavgupta/DS-4002-Case-Study/README.md

 ### 'requirements.txt' file (for reproducibility)

+### ** REFERENCES **
-### 'References - Project 1.pdf'
+- 'References - Project 1 (1).pdf'
 ---

 ##  Instructions for Reproducing Results

 To replicate our results, follow these steps:

-1. To reproduce the results of our project, start by cloning the repository and downloading the requirements.txt file to ensure all the proper packages are available.
+1. To reproduce the results of this project, start by cloning the repository and downloading the requirements.txt file to ensure all the proper packages are available.
 2. Run dataCleaner00, which inputs the HTML script from the TDJC website and scrapes the data into the output deathRowInitial.csv.
 3. Run dataCleaner01, which inputs the HTML script from TDJC and follows and scrapes the last statement link for each input outputting them into last_statement_links.csv
 4. Run dataCleaner02, which inputs the last_statement_links.csv file, and cleans it outputting the data into cleaned_last_statements.csv